BART’s new train cars will feature a slew of new improvements. The cars will be:

 As ridership grows, finding a seat on peak period trains is becoming harder.
 The new cars have as many seats as can fit within the available space.
 Having thinner seat backs will help maximize seat count, but new buffer zones for crash safety at the ends of the car, and an extra door in the middle, are limiting factors.

 As a result, seat count will drop by 4.6 seats per car on average.
 To increase the number of seats in the fleet, BART has set a goal to obtain funding to increase the fleet to 1,000 train cars.
-This would increase the number of seats in the fleet by about 37.6%.
+This would increase the number of seats in the fleet by 38%.

 Tripod Pole Ratings:

 During initial customer feedback sessions, riders indicated cleanliness is a top priority.
 BART is currently replacing seat covers on the existing train cars with a non-porous, wipeable seat material that is easy to keep clean.
-This type of seat material has received a positive response among riders, so will continue to be used in the new train cars.
+This type of seat material has received a positive response among riders, so it will continue to be used in the new train cars.

 Based on feedback from the seat labs, the seats in the new train cars will have these dimensions: